Mixing Alcohol And Amoxicillin

 Drinking alcohol while taking any antibiotic, including amoxicillin, has been debated among medical professionals for decades.
 Some people believe it is safe to drink alcohol in moderation while taking amoxicillin, while others caution against it.

 So, can you drink on Amoxicillin?
-The truth is that alcohol and amoxicillin interact, and it is generally not recommended to drink alcohol while taking this medication.
+The truth is that alcohol and amoxicillin interact, and it is typically not advised to consume alcohol while using this medication.
 When amoxicillin is metabolized in the liver, it can interfere with the breakdown of alcohol, leading to an accumulation of acetaldehyde in the body.

 This can result in nausea, vomiting, flushing, and rapid heartbeat.
 In addition, combining alcohol with any antibiotic can weaken the body’s immune system, making it more difficult to fight off infections.